 Most accounts cite either Pepsi Bethel or Frankie Manning as the choreographers of the dance, and in fact there are at least two common versions of the routine being taught these days.
 The most widely known version is based on a performance by Al Minns, Leon James & Pepsi Bethel that was recorded on film and is included in the 1986 dance documentary the Spirit Moves.
 I learned the second, lesser known version of the Tranky Doo from modern Lindy Hopper Manu Smith, who had in turn learned it directly from Frankie Manning.
 When teaching the routines these days, I make a point to distinguish the two versions calling the first the “classic” or “common” Tranky Doo and referring to the second more specifically as “Frankie’s Tranky Doo.”
 Which one came first?
 The jury is out.

-Frankie’s Tranky Doo taught by Manu Smith & Ria Debiase:Video not found
+Frankie’s Tranky Doo taught by Manu Smith & Ria Debiase:Could not parse XML from YouTube

 The classic Tranky Doo and Frankie’s Tranky Doo both start out with a signature sequence of steps that includes Fall Off The Log, Shuffles, the Lowdown, Shoe-Shine & Boogie Forward, but the routines quickly diverge.
 Watching Frankie’s Tranky Doo, you’ll probably notice a motif of variations on the Fall Off the Log step, that is noticeably absent in the classic Tranky Doo.